sunpy/sunpy/docs/how_to/create_custom_map.rst

-.. _how_to_custom_maps:
+.. _sunpy-how-to-custom-maps:

 Create Custom Maps by Hand
 ==========================

-It is possible to create Maps using custom data, e.g. from a simulation or an observation from a data source that is not explicitly supported by **sunpy**
+It is possible to create Maps using custom data, e.g., from a simulation or an observation from a data source that is not explicitly supported by ``sunpy``.
 To do this, you need to provide `sunpy.map.Map` with both the data array as well as appropriate metadata.
 The metadata informs `sunpy.map.Map` of the correct coordinate information associated with the data array and should be provided to `sunpy.map.Map` in the form of a header as a `dict` or `~sunpy.util.MetaDict`.
 See this :ref:`sphx_glr_generated_gallery_map_map_from_numpy_array.py` for a brief demonstration of generating a Map from a data array.